knobs-dials/catprinter/README.md

 # How (run)

-Run `python catprint.py`, it should run the little server and start a browser tab for you to poke at (in windows, you can avoid opeing a cmd window by running `run.bat`)
+Run `python catprint.py`, it should run the little server and start a browser tab for you to poke at.

+(in windows, you can avoid opeing a cmd window by running `run.bat`)

 # What, more technically